 The story is told from dual points of view.
 Twin sisters, Fern and Rose, present two sides of the story through the use of flashbacks to their childhood with a mix of present day.
 It is easy to understand their tight knit relationship and how things start to unravel.

 There are many Interesting characters in the novel.
 Fern is an intriguing and lovable character who is easy to root for.
 She is an extremely intelligent librarian who has Asperger’s syndrome.
 As well there is Rose, an overprotective sister who is at times manipulative.
 It is fascinating to watch as the two sisters struggle with Fern’s increasing independence.
 Also, “Wally (aka Rocco),” Fern’s boyfriend is a vagabond of sorts who lives in a camper van and looks like Where’s Waldo, adds an element of humour to the narrative.

 ❀ Fern and Wally are a sweet couple

 The relationship between Fern and “Wally” is really sweet.
 Wally is very supportive and helps Fern come up with ways to overcome some of her sensory issues.
 Not all of his ideas are winners, but it is so endearing to read about.

 Early on in the book it is revealed that during their childhood, Fern did something really awful.
 As things start to unravel, the details become clear and the novel switches gears from family drama to thriller.
 It is quite a wild ride.

-Fans of the author will enjoy this mind-warping thriller.
-The Good Sister by Sally Hepworth is a perfect book for a spring TBR.
+The Good Sister by Sally Hepworth is a perfect book for a spring TBR for fans of the author.
+It is a mind-warping thriller.
 There is a little bit of everything in this story and the characters are fascinating.